Praying to Saints

 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all men, for kings and all who are in high positions, that we may lead a quiet and peaceable life, godly and respectful in every way.
 This is good, and it is acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
 For there is one God, and there is one mediator between God and men, the man Christ Jesus who gave himself as a ransom for all, the testimony to which was born at the proper time (1 Timothy 2:1-6).

-So, Paul begins by asking for intercessory prayers for all men.
+So, Paul begins by asking us to pray (mediate) for all men.
 He then says that it is good and acceptable to God because He desires all men to be saved.
 Paul sees intercessory prayer as a way to bring men to Christ and ultimately to salvation.
 Once on the subject of salvation, Paul expands on it by explaining how it was made possible.
 He does this by referring to Jesus’ unique act of mediation: “there is one mediator between God and men, the man Christ Jesus who gave himself as a ransom for all.”
 Hebrew 9:15 makes this last point even clearer.
 It says that Jesus “is the Mediator of a new covenant.”
 When the saints in heaven pray for us they are no more mediating a new covenant than we are when we pray for each other.
 So, what is the lesson from these passages?

 2. Salvation comes from Jesus’ unique mediation.